raparicio6/pokemon-finder-react/README.md

 ```
 By default [backend](https://github.com/raparicio6/pokemon-finder-node) uses *http://localhost:8080* as the base url.

-To start the server by default (development) run:
+To start the app by default (development) run:
 `npm start`

 To start a specific environment, run: